avaframe/AvaFrame/docs/moduleOut1Peak.rst

 Plot all peak fields
 ====================

-This function generates one plot for each peak field in *Outputs/com1DFA/peakFiles*.
+This function generates one plot for each peak field in *Outputs/modName/peakFiles*.
-These peak fields represent the peak values of the simulation result parameters (*dynamic peak pressure*, *peak flow depth*, *peak velocity*).
+These peak fields represent the peak values of the simulation result parameters (*dynamic peak pressure*, *peak flow depth*, *peak velocity*), and modName corresponds to the name of the computational module that has been used to perform the simualtions.

 Input